 The Berwick Public Library provides a vibrant and dynamic place where the community engages in personal enrichment.
 People of all ages are welcome and will have free access to information that promotes and inspires their educational, recreational, and cultural interests.

-The Berwick Library Association, a nonprofit organization, supports operation of the Library.
-Library operations are funded by the Town of Berwick and through fundraising events run by the Association.
+Library operations are funded by the Town of Berwick and through fundraising events run by the non-profit organization the Berwick Library Association.

 Library cards are free to all Berwick residents, as is use of the library.